buzzm/WebF3/README.md

 The class can optionally provide these methods:
-* next:  Called iteratively as necessary for the function to vend units of content.
+* `next`:  Called iteratively as necessary for the function to vend units of content.
 This allows the function to incrementally vend output to the consumer.
 It is therefore not necessary, for example, to build a giant array of 100,000 items in the start() method and emit a single huge response.
 The client, however, sees a single stream of material and does not have to perform any special actions.  next() leverages python's yield operator.
-* end:  Called after iteration to next() has concluded.
+* `end`:  Called after iteration to next() has concluded.
 Can optionally return a dict that will be sent to the client.
 Command-style function that only return a status doc typically only need a start() method; no next() or end().